Kristen Stewart Puts Her Robert Pattinson Relationship Into Perspective

 “When me and Rob were together, we did not have an example to go by.
 So much was taken from us that, in trying to control one aspect, we were just like, ‘No, we will never talk about it.
 Never.
 Because it’s ours.'”

-Back then, Kristin also had Twilight‘s Bella Swan as her mentor.
+Back then, Kristen also had Twilight‘s Bella Swan as her mentor.
 The “permanently tortured, lovesick” character pretty much pined for love.
 She shared Bella’s passion but lacked a way to express how she felt.
 After all, at 18, the young thespian didn’t have much experience and neither did Rob.

 Also like Rob, Kristen would take part in press gatherings while belying her feelings “with an expression of traumatized horror.”

-The two “refused to discuss their relationship” so that, during interviews “there was often a sense of a wall going up, of shutters closing.
-Most of the time, Stewart looked like she wanted to run away,” the writer for Harper’s Bazaar explained.
+The two “refused to discuss their relationship” so that during interviews, “there was often a sense of a wall going up, of shutters closing.”

+“Most of the time, Stewart looked like she wanted to run away,” the writer for Harper’s Bazaar explained.

 View this post on Instagram